typhonius/acquia_cli/README.md

 1. Firstly, default configuration from `default.acquiacli.yml` in the project root is loaded.
 1. Next, if it exists, global configuration from `~/.acquiacli/acquiacli.yml` is loaded.
 1. Finally, if it exists, an `acquiacli.yml` file in the project root will be loaded.
+1. Environment variables take overall precedence for the key and secret, however other config won't be overridden.

 The global and per project files may be deleted (manually) and recreated with `./bin/acquiacli setup` whenever a user wishes to do so.